ttytm/logseq-allday-theme/README.md

 _Providing an initially good overview of the note content section, without  the need to add manual line-breaks._

 ## Additional Notes
 The theme is designed to work with dev themes bullet threading.
+It even enhances it.
+For example, the "jumpiness" when activating a line gets fixed.
 It works on its own but, but to have the best workflow experience I suggest activating the bullet threading only theme over All Days `custom.css`.

 ### To achieve this: